 How do I decide between Environmental Engineering and Chemical Engineering?

-Someone who is excited by and cares about the environment and climate will thrive in both Chemical Engineering and Environmental Engineering.
+Someone who is excited by and cares about the environment and climate will thrive in both chemical engineering and environmental engineering.
 While these fields share many of the same fundamental concepts, environmental engineers tend to focus more on understanding how the world and its ecosystems behave, the role that humans play in affecting those ecosystems, and the technologies that can play a role in controlling or improving the environment.
-Chemical engineers tend to focus more on the chemical reactions taking place in those environments and the creation of new tools that can be used to study the environment or address issues affecting the environment.
-The knowledge that chemical engineers gain about chemistry, system processes, and materials allows them to see environmental problems from both a systems-level perspective and from the perspective of individual reaction events, and often rely on Environmental Engineers for a broader perspective on how those reactions or processes affect other aspects of the environment.
+Chemical engineers tend to focus more on the chemical reactions taking place in those environments and the creation of new tools that can be used to study the environment or address issues affecting it.
+The knowledge that chemical engineers gain about chemistry, system processes, and materials allows them to see environmental problems from both a systems-level perspective and from the perspective of individual reaction events.
+They often rely on environmental engineers for a broader perspective on how those reactions or processes affect other aspects of the environment.

 For example, chemical engineers are involved in wastewater remediation and treatment, carbon capture, recycling, soil remediation, the removal of toxic contaminants, oil spill clean-up, desalination, and toxic gas neutralization.
 Chemical engineers also have the opportunity to design new processes in the most environmentally friendly way.
 Environmental engineers help assess current and emerging risks to the environment and human health and work closely with civil and chemical engineers to create new remediation technologies which maximize benefit and mitigate detrimental environmental impacts.